kernelsauce/turbo/doc/apiref.rst

 .. function:: Application:listen(port, address)

 	 Starts the HTTP server for this application on the given port.

+	 :param port: TCP port to bind server to.
+	 :type port: Number
+	 :param address: Optional address to bind server to.
+Use ``nonsence.socket.htonl()`` to create address.
+We use the integer format of the IP.
+	 :type address: Number

 .. function:: Application:set_server_name(name)

 	Sets the name of the server.
 Used in the response headers.

+	:param name: The name used in HTTP responses.
+Default is "Nonsence vx.x"
+	:type name: String

-.. function:: Application:get_server_name(name)
+.. function:: Application:get_server_name()

 	Gets the current name of the server.
+	:rtype: String

 nonsence.ioloop
 ===============
 nonsence.ioloop namespace provides a abstracted IO loop, driven typically by Linux Epoll or any other supported poll implemenation.
+This is the core of Nonsence.
 Poll implementations are abstracted and can easily be extended with new variants.
 On Linux Epoll is used and exposed through LuaJIT FFI.
 The IOLoop class are used by Nonsence Web for event driven services.

+The inner working are as follows:
+	- Set iteration timeout to 3600 milliseconds.
+	- If there exists any timeout callbacks, check if they are scheduled to be run.
+Run them if they are.
+If timeout callback would be delayed because of too long iteration timeout, the timeout is adjusted.
+	- If there exists any interval callbacks, check if they are scheduled to be run.
+If interval callback would be missed because of too long iteration timeout, the iteration timeout is adjusted.
+	- If any callbacks exists, run them.
+If callbacks add new callbacks, adjust the iteration timeout to 0.
+	- If there are any events for sockets file descriptors, run their respective handlers.
+Else wait for specified interval timeout, or any socket events, jump back to start.

+Note that because of the fact that the server itself does not know if callbacks block or have a long processing time it cannot guarantee that timeouts and intervals are called on time.
+In a perfect world they would be called within a reasonable time of what is specified.

-Event types for the methods are defined in the modules namespace:
+Event types for file descriptors are defined in the ioloop module's namespace:
 	``nonsence.ioloop.READ``, ``nonsence.ioloop.WRITE``, ``nonsence.ioloop.PRI``, ``nonsence.ioloop.ERROR``

 .. function:: ioloop.instance()